djangodeployment/django-deployment-book/10-recovery2.rst

 | ``/tmp/myserver-2017-01-22.tar.gz.ab``
 | ``/tmp/myserver-2017-01-22.tar.gz.ac``

-We will talk about downloading it later on.
+We will talk about downloading them later on.
 Now let's examine what we did.
 We will check the last command (i.e. the ``tar`` and ``split``) first.

-We've seen the ``tar`` command earlier.
+We've seen the ``tar`` command earlier, in :ref:`Installing duplicity in Debian <installing_duplicity_in_debian>`.
 The "c" in "czf" means we will create an archive; the "z" means the archive will be compressed; the "f" followed by a file name specifies the name of the archive; "f" followed by a hyphen means the archive will be created in the standard output.